openalea-incubator/echap/echap/doc/user/scenarii.rst

 =============
 What we do in this WP6 ?

 Run *Big model* for validation against experimental data ?
-This is a question.
+This is a good question.
 (expert validation for certains parts (Pearl)/comparison decay curve : particular scenarii needed to be defined, who runs ?)

 Run *Big model* on a range of combination of genotypes and fungicide applications strategies, each time for a sequence  of climatic conditions representing 5 (?) years  to generate a database that will be used to analyse the environmental impact and productivity impacts of genotypes* fungicides stratrégies